RC21 – 2019 – New Delhi — Session P35

 Urban Scene Investigation: The development of urban amenities and cultural consumption, and the concomitant proliferation of urban identities, life styles and the urban commons

 Levent Soysal and I are organizing a session titled ‘Urban Scene Investigation’ for the September 18-21, 2019 RC21 Conference in Delhi, India.
 The session is about the development of urban amenities and cultural consumption, and the concomitant proliferation of urban identities, life styles and the urban commons.
-Those of you who are interested in this topic are invited to submit an abstract by January 20, 2019.

 Aims and objectives:

 The transformation of the manufacturing economy to the—what Allan J. Scott (2008) would label—cognitive‐creative economy, and the concomitant concentration of the ‘new middle classes’ in urban centers has led to the proliferation of new forms of urbanism.
 Primordial loyalties and attachments have lost their significance, and urban individuals are now seeking social identity, connections and belonging through lifestyles and cultivated sensibilities with regard to, for example, food and foodways, fashion, musical styles, entertainment, and shopping.
 Indeed, a wide array of amenities are emerging and they offer a platform for the development of new life styles and communities: specialty coffee bars, hot bakeries, chocolate architects, olive oil specialists, craft beer breweries, ‘ethnic’ home decoration stores, street food treks, and hot yoga studios are popping up like daisies, all drawing the attention of the new middle classes (Bridge and Dowling 2001; Ernst and Doucet 2014; 2010; Shaker Ardekani and Rath 2017 and 2018; Zukin 2010).